 In the Adams County Heritage Center, 311 Main Street, Friendship, Wisconsin.

-After nearly three years in the making, we are ready to open our Adams County History Museum and say thank you to the many generous people who have helped make it a reality.
+After nearly three years in the making, our Adams County History Museum is now open.

 It has been a long journey.

 It started with our elevator and the fund-raising necessary to install it.
 Over a period of three years, our supporters contributed over $180,000 for the elevator, plus a handicap-accessible bathroom and other remodeling at our Heritage Center.

 It continued with the commissioning of the professionally produced Adams County, Of Place and Time video history of our county.
 It was completed early in 2020, just before the Covid pandemic forced us to close our sites to the public.

 We then decided to make lemonade out of lemons and use the down time to set up our museum.
 After two and a half years of researching, collecting, building and preparing photos, art and artifacts for display, we are ready to open.

 Anyone who visits our Heritage Center can reach the Museum the old-fashioned way, up the front stairway or via our new elevator.
 Donors to the Elevator Fund can take pride in riding in what they helped to purchase and install.
 Before getting in the elevator, they can look for their names mounted on the Elevator Fund Donors Door.
 It is our way o saying Thank You.